Ungerer221/Ecomm_website_term3_year2/README.md

 ## Note

 > [!NOTE]
-> The mehtod I tried with the context Provider using for the cart functionality, credit goes to PedroTech (https://www.youtube.com/watch?v=tEMrD9t85v4&t=1021s) Note: that it is not functional
+> The mehtod I tried using but turned unsuccessful for this project with the context Provider using for the cart functionality, credit goes to PedroTech (https://www.youtube.com/watch?v=tEMrD9t85v4&t=1021s) Note: that it is not functional

 > [!WARNING]
 > The Carousel isn't functional